lucas-cosson/minify.sh/README.md

 ## What can it do ?
 This tool can reduce HTML and CSS from the command line, reproducing the whole tree view of a `source_folder` into an the `dest_folder` with the minified code.
+It deleted extra spaces and comments from the source code.

 ```
 Usage : ./minifier.sh [OPTION]... dir_source dir_dest